 - Copying Modifiers to Multiple Products

-- To create a new Modifier Class(group name), click Add Modifier Class.
+- First, create a new Modifier Class(group name) by clicking Add Modifier Class:

 Associating Modifiers with Products

-- On the left side of the item name, click the M for Modifiers.
+- On the right side of the item name, click the M for Modifiers.

-- Under Select Desired Settings, find the modifier section.
+- Under Select Desired Settings menu, find the modifier section.
 You should see a list of all the modifier classes you previously created.
-Check the box for the modifier class that you would like to link to this item.
+Check the box for the modifier class that you would like to link to this item:

-- Minimum – Customers have to choose at least a certain number of modifiers.
+- Minimum Modifiers per Group: Customers have to choose at least a certain number of modifiers.
 Example: at least one flavor for a smoothie beverage.